Toilet paper roll mounted on green tiles.

 Verdict

-Depending on where you buy it, Seventh Generation averages around $0.30/100 sheets.
+Seventh Generation averages around $0.35/100 sheets depending on where you buy it.
 Unfortunately, that’s nearly twice as costly per sheet compared to the Kirkland brand we previously used.
-For us, it’s worth the additional expense to go green, and we are fortunate to be in a position where we can absorb that extra cost without much thought.
+For us, it’s worth the additional expense to go green, and we are fortunate to be able to absorb that extra cost without much thought.

 💲Buying Guide